alexbevi/alexbevi.github.com/source/resume/index.markdown

 * Wrote the control logic for a number of internal documents, which involved tying a number of Excel spreadsheets together using (VBA) to reduce a number of redundancies between documents.

-## CONTRACT HISTORY

-_Note that due to NDAs, project specifics cannot be listed and some clients cannot be disclosed_

-* 2013 - wrote a web scraping platform (Ruby/MongoDB/AWS)
-* 2012 - provided a local utility with some custom CRM solutions (Ruby/Rails)
-* 2010 - wrote a Blackberry Playbook app that interacted with the social feed api
-* 2009 - provided an aquisition audit of a scrapbooking platform written in Java
-* 2009 - created a social platform feed aggregator (Twitter, Facebook, Google News) using Ruby
-* 2008 - provided a social widget management platform (written in Adobe Flex)
-* 2008 - wrote a social streaming solution (written in Adobe Flex)

 Software Engineer (Contract)<br>
 **Highpoint Environmental**<br>